lgalbany/pisco/README.md

 This repository contains the following tables and dataproducts from PISCO.

-Currently PISCO consists of **425** SNe in **362** galaxies and have run for **10** semesters (_Updated 2021 Feb 14_).
+Currently PISCO consists of **432** SNe in **366** galaxies and have run for **10** semesters (_Updated 2022 Jul 21_).
 However, data in this repo is for objects presented in the PISCO paper (272 SNe in 232 galaxies).

-If you are interested in something in particular, please drop an e-mail to lluisgalbany at gmail dot com.
+If you are interested in something in particular, please drop an e-mail to: l dot g at csic dot es.

 <!---